alexch/alexch.github.com/dolores/dogarea.md

 # Abstract

+This Thursday is the second-to-last open public workshop on the Dolores Park Renovation project.
+The process has produced a pretty good plan, under some serious constraints, and the dog subcommittee especially has done a great job.
+But there's one decision that I think is really dumb, and unless more people show up and say so too, it will go forward.
+Namely:

 The current Dolores Park plan has an off-leash area in the North-East corner of the park, **directly covering Hipster Hill**.
 This is arguably the worst possible place to have a dog area.
 Instead, we should put a dog area along the North-West edge, which would be safer, easier to maintain, and less likely to lead to conflicts.

 (Note that there's also an official proposal for a dog area in the South Field.
 I think that's a great plan and I support it wholeheartedly.
 This document is just about dog areas in the *NORTH* field.)